<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=254810232937957&amp;ev=PageView&amp;noscript=1">

 Bianca Mora

-Bianca is CEC’s Senior Marketing Manager and Head of Creative who supports the delivery of CEC’s wider marketing plans and objectives by creatively engaging members of the public, by supporting the development of CEC’s community initiatives.
-A social media guru and creative global Marketer who has worked in London, Sydney and Vancouver, Bianca joins CEC with a host of innovative ideas and exiting ways to engage CEC’s Community and members of the public.
+Bianca was CEC’s Senior Marketing Manager and Head of Creative, supporting the delivery of CEC’s wider marketing plans and objectives by creatively engaging members of the public and aiding in the development of CEC’s community initiatives.
+A social media guru and creative global marketer with experience in London, Sydney, and Vancouver, Bianca brought a wealth of innovative ideas and exciting approaches to engaging CEC’s community and the public.

 Newsletter Sign Up